 Types of virtual bookkeepers

-You’ll likely need off-the-shelf accounting software in order to check your books, and help your virtual bookkeeper categorize any transactions they’re unsure of.
+You’ll likely need off-the-shelf accounting software in order to check your books and help your virtual bookkeeper categorize any transactions they’re unsure of.
 Be prepared to communicate mainly through email or messaging apps like Slack.

 Virtual bookkeeping services typically give you a team of bookkeepers to complete your bookkeeping for you.
 (At least, that’s what we do at Bench.)

 Virtual services are more sophisticated than individual freelancers.
-They usually have full teams, so you don’t have to worry about your bookkeeping going on vacation or getting sick.
+They usually have full teams, so you don’t have to worry about your bookkeeper going on vacation or getting sick.
 And they usually have more robust features like a dedicated app.